-Specifically, the value of ECX is used to select an entry from the EPTP list, the 4-KByte structure referenced by the EPTP-list address (see Section 25.6.14; because this structure contains 512 8-Byte entries, VMFUNC causes a VM exit if ECX \geq 512).
-If the selected entry is a valid EPTP value (it would not cause VM entry to fail; see Section 27.2.1.1), it is stored in the EPTP field of the current VMCS and is used for subsequent accesses using guest-physical addresses.
+Specifically, the value of ECX is used to select an entry from the EPTP list, the 4-KByte structure referenced by the EPTP-list address (see Section 25.6.14; because this structure contains 512 8-Byte entries, VMFUNC causes a VM exit if ECX $\geq$ 512).
+The EPTP value in the selected entry is evaluated to determine whether it is valid for EPTP switching: a value is valid if (1) it is the same as the current EPTP value in bits 5:3 (these bits specify the EPT page-walk length); and (2) it would not cause VM entry to fail (see Section 27.2.1.1).
+If the value is invalid, a VM exit occurs.
+Otherwise, the value is stored in the EPTP field of the current VMCS and is used for subsequent accesses using guest-physical addresses.
 The following pseudocode provides details: